RileySeaburg/url-shortener/README.md

 ## 🧐 About <a name = "about"></a>

-This project was built from a TraverseyMedia turtorial on youtube.
+This project was built from a [Traversy Media](https://www.youtube.com/watch?v=Z57566JBaZQ) turtorial on youtube.
 It is a part of my portfolio but you are free to use it for you purposes as well.

 ## License <a name ="License"></a>